Luddington, Lincolnshire: Sports

 Luddington has a long history with sports with football and cricket teams going back 100 years.
 The football team played in various leagues from the start of the 20th century up to folding in 2010.
 There is still a Sunday football side called "Duffs Dynamoes" that as of 2019 is celebrating its 35th consecutive year in the Scunthorpe and District Sunday Football league.
-Luddington Cricket Club has been going for over a 100 years and are currently playing in the North Lindsey Cricket league.
+Luddington Cricket Club has been going for over 100 years and are currently playing in the North Lindsey Cricket league.
 They won the division 1 title in 2018, becoming the smallest club in the league's history to lift the title.

 Luddington also has a long history with darts, with players from the village winning county trophies in the past and also having players from the village being represented in the News of the World Darts Championship in the 1960s and 1970s.
 In the early 1980s the local pubs in Luddington came together to create the Ted Coulson Darts Trophy as a tribute to village darts player Ted Coulson, who was well known nationally in darts but passed away whilst playing a game of darts in Crowle.
 The trophy was competed for every January and was open to all darts players from Luddington or players playing for pub teams locally.
 The tournament took place each year up to 2010, when the last pub, The Lincolnshire Arms, closed its doors.